Home » XP Tweaks

 6. Reduce the number to around “100″

-XP’s Rich visual effects are much hyped but less used.
-Most of the effects eat resources.
+Windows XPs Rich visual effects are much-hyped but less used.
+Most of the impact eat resources.
 Here is the Optimization:

 1. Go to Start

-Whenever you open folders in the system, you may notice a slight delay.
-The reason for this is that XP automatically searches for network files and printers whenever you open folders.
+You may notice a slight delay whenever you open folders in the system.
+This is because XP automatically searches for network files and printers whenever you open folders.
 Here is the optimization to overcome this:

 1. Open My Computer